Omorashi: Sexuality in omorashi media

+Fetishists who are into this kink may have specific scenarios they enjoy, such as while waiting in line for a bathroom or just doing it in front of the toilet.

+Inside of Japan

 Fetish films

 To avoid Japan's strict censorship laws, which limited depictions of actual sex and pubic hair, erotic films (known as pink films) often relied on fetish elements which could skirt such restrictions.
 One such film, Terrifying Girls' High School: Lynch Law Classroom in 1973, was the first to depict an omorashi scenario to a cinematic audience.
 The video depicts a high school girl wetting herself on her desk after drinking gallons of water.

 As the AV (adult video) genre took hold in the 1980s, videos specifically devoted to omorashi began to appear.
-Several notable AV idols have starred in such scenes, including Sakura Sakurada.
 However, perhaps because of its softcore nature, omorashi never became a clearly pornographic genre.

 Today, Japanese omorashi fans also enjoy game show-style videos in which contestants must compete in various urine-holding challenges.
 The Giga video company's "Desperation Tournament" series is an example of this kind of contest.
 One such activity is a panel of contestants competing to hold their bladders, or to guess which woman has to use the restroom the most.